ethereum/py-evm/docs/guides/writing_plugins.rst

 Plugin state: ``READY``
 -----------------------

-After Trinity has finished setting up the core infrastructure, every plugin has its :class:`~trinity.extensibility.plugin.PluginContext` set and :meth:`~trinity.extensibility.plugin.BasePlugin.on_ready` is called.
+After Trinity has finished setting up the core infrastructure, :meth:`~trinity.extensibility.plugin.BasePlugin.on_ready` is called on each plugin.
 At this point the plugin has access to important information such as the parsed arguments or the :class:`~trinity.config.TrinityConfig`.
 It also has access to the central event bus via its :meth:`~trinity.extensibility.plugin.BasePlugin.event_bus` property which enables the plugin to communicate with other parts of the application including other plugins.

 Plugin state: ``STARTED``
 -------------------------